drwoohoo/squirrel/README.md

 The Color_Cycle code is included as a reference to working with the exported color palette arrays saved from Squirrel.

 Squirrel was developed in Processing (https://processing.org).

+A video demo of squirrel can be viewed here: https://www.youtube.com/watch?v=EJGTbW8Q74I